eguendelman/scatterface/README.md

 * additional datasets (e.g. Peppa Pig faces, emoji)
 * downselect distractor faces to those that are most similar to the target face ("hard mode")
 * nicer background removal (in place of radial gradient)
+* make the main canvas zoomable and scrollable while keeping bottom toolbar fixed
+* faces appear pixelated on ipad when small

 ## Credits